>

 Prioritize tasks for each day, then make sure you get the most

 important things done.
-If necessary, set aside time for priority tasks only.
+Set aside high-energy time only for priority tasks.

 Divide and Conquer